 While LCV remains committed to passing national legislation to address climate change and grow the clean energy economy, we are working with the Obama administration to reduce the harmful pollution driving climate change and building support for legislative action in the years to come.

 In June 2013, President Obama unveiled a comprehensive Climate Action Plan.
-The central pillars of this plan are: reducing carbon pollution from the nation’s biggest emitters, coal-fired power plants and cars; reducing energy consumption; expanding clean energy; preparing for global warming’s impacts on our communities and natural resources; and leading international efforts to address climate change.
-This plan builds on important progress undertaken since President Obama took office.
-In December 2009, the Environmental Protection Agency made the determination that carbon dioxide and other heat-trapping gases pose a danger to public health and welfare.
-This science-based endangerment finding, a result of the Supreme Court's 2007 decision in Massachusetts v.
-EPA, gives the EPA the authority and the responsibility under the Clean Air Act to hold polluters accountable by limiting the carbon pollution they dump into our atmosphere.
+The central pillars of this plan are: reducing carbon pollution from the nation’s biggest emitters, specifically coal-fired power plants; reducing energy waste and consumption; expanding clean energy; preparing for global warming’s impacts on our communities and natural resources; and leading international efforts to address climate change.
+This plan builds on important progress undertaken since President Obama first took office, including landmark clean car standards that roughly double fuel efficiency by 2025.
+These standards are widely supported by the auto industry, autoworkers, consumer advocates, and environmentalists because they will save consumers money at the pump, reduce our dangerous dependence on oil, reduce carbon pollution, and create jobs.

 In addition, LCV remains committed to establishing a global climate treaty.
-Climate change is a global problem that requires cooperation among nations.
+Climate change is a global problem that requires cooperation among nations to solve.
 LCV is strongly committed to working with Congress and the Obama administration to ensure that the United States fulfills the 17% global warming pollution reduction commitment by 2020 and international funding pledges our nation made at the international climate negotiations in Copenhagen, Denmark in 2009.
 The President’s Climate Action Plan takes strides towards meeting the pollution reduction commitment and we will continue to work with organizational allies and the Administration to establish a new global treaty at the United Nations’ international climate conference in Paris in 2015.